itsMohammedNayeem/fake-products/README.md

 # Shopping Cart Application

 This is a simple React application showcasing a shopping cart interface.
-It utilizes Tailwind CSS for styling and fetches product data from a fake store API.
+It utilizes Tailwind CSS for styling and fetching product data from a fake store API.

 ## Features